 IF-IMC is the interface between Integrity Measurement Collectors (IMCs) and a TNC Client (TNCC).
 IF-IMC is primarily used to gather integrity measurements from IMCs so they can be communicated to Integrity Measurement Verifiers (IMVs) and to enable message exchanges between the IMCs and the IMVs.
 It also allows IMCs to coordinate with the TNC Client as needed.
-For more details about IF-IMC, refer to the IF-IMC Specification [3].
+For more details about IF-IMC, refer to the IF-IMC Specification [9].

 Software, firmware and hardware components are expected to report status information to the TNC Client on the AR platform.
-The components that must report information are potentially previously identified during platform integration or configuration.
 The TNC Client supports an API to allow these components to communicate with it locally to report component specific status information.
 The TNC Client acts as a conduit for the IMC that collect information from possibly multiple software, firmware and hardware components, and delivers the integrity measurements to the peer IMV through the TNC Server.
-In the case where the Client is a Trusted Platform with a TPM, the integrity-measurements are also deposited in the Client's Stored Measurement Log.
-How the measurements were handled on the platform (whether a TPM was used or not) must also be conveyed to the TNC Server.
+In the case where the AR is a Trusted Platform with a TPM, the integrity-measurements are also deposited in the AR's Stored Measurement Log [1].
+How the measurements were collected on the platform (e.g. whether a TPM was used or not) must also be conveyed to the TNC Server.